Relacibo/code-pick-recent-rs/README.md

 # code-pick-rs
-Input for e.g. wofi for selecting from a list of recently opened folders/files or a list of workspaces to be opened in vscode.
+Input for e.g. wofi for selecting an entry from a list of recently opened folders/files or a list of workspaces to be opened in vscode.

 ## Install
 ```bash